 OAKLAND, Calif., March 25, 2013 /PRNewswire/ – Ask.com, a leading online brand for questions and answers and an operating business of IAC (NASDAQ: IACI), today announced that Susan Morrow has joined as Vice President of Product, effective immediately.
 With more than 20 years of product leadership from the likes of digital content brands and companies such as Reading Rainbow, Blurb, LeapFrog and Adobe, Ms. Morrow will spearhead Ask.com’s product evolution from search to a multi-device, content-rich Q&A experience.

 “Today’s news further cements Ask’s commitment to put content at the heart of our product strategy,” said Doug Leeds , chief executive officer of Ask.com.
-“Susan has digital content in her DNA and a proven track record of revitalizing digital content marketplaces and brands.
+“Susan has digital content in her DNA and a proven track record of revitalizing digital content marketplaces and brands (by jasminder).
 Her experience will be key to delivering Ask users the deeply engaging content experience they are clamoring for.”

 Ms. Morrow will lead Ask.com’s product organization in evolving the Ask.com desktop experience, with answers supplied from top-tier content partners, the company’s proprietary Q&A database, expert advice from the recently acquired About.com, and users themselves.
 Ms. Morrow will also take the reins of the company’s mobile product portfolio, which includes Ask’s award-winning flagship Q&A app.